wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.1.43 - 4 Feb 2014 =
+* Fixed : Posts inappropriately hidden from anonymous users on some installations
+* Compat : The Events Calendar Pro - Ajax calendar refresh returned no entries

 = 2.1.42 - 24 Jan 2014 =
 * Compat : PP Content Teaser - Teaser was not applied for posts listing when universal category exceptions are active